Dana94/2019-website/blog/2021-01-01-binary-search.md

 }
 ```

 I would send the contacts array with the new contact to add in the `insert` method.
-Which would return a new list of contacts containing the new contact.
+Which would return a new list of contacts containing the new addition.
 ```js
 state.contacts = insert(state.contacts, contact);
 ```